noetl/noetl/README.md

 # NoETL Workflow Execution System Documentation

-NoETL is a workflow automation framework designed to simplify the process of defining, managing, and executing complex workflows.
-It is especially well-suited for orchestrating data processing pipelines and task automation.
+NoETL ("Not Only ETL") is a workflow automation library and framework to simplify the process of defining, managing, and executing complex workflows.
+Particularly well-suited for orchestrating data processing pipelines, it extends beyond just ETL tasks and is designed for task automation in distributed runtime environments.

 ## Introduction